sizhongbin/sizhongbin.github.io/OrnaNote/event/giants.md

 - ***T8*** Globe Holder / ***T10*** Arisen Globe Holder
   - **Drop:** (Arisen) Atlas of Olympia
   - **Stance:** Atlas (CD proc 10% up, CD damage 20% up, burning 20% ward on CD proc)
-6. Get some adorns(any quality) if you need.
+6. Get some adorns (any quality) if you need.
+Focus on mana regen, CD damage and two-handed bonus.
 7. Get high quality ***T10*** Omega Olympia Warbow if you need, which has highest Dex bonus in weapons(630 Godforged, equal to lv20 celestial greatbow).

 ## Event Checklist (mostly from Discord)